stefan-kolb/nucleus/README.md

 #### Start the server

 A rack server can be started in multiple ways.
-The most convinient solution is to use the provided script:
+The most convenient solution is to use the provided script:

 ```shell
 $ ./bin/paasal
 ```

-Hower, you can also start the API using the [thin](http://code.macournoyer.com/thin/) server:
+However, you can also start the API using the [thin](http://code.macournoyer.com/thin/) server:

 ```shell
 $ rackup -s thin config.ru